Last updated: May 14, 2026

 Mobile Review

-Microsoft Forms documentation includes previewing the form on computer or mobile.
-FORMLOVA forms should also be reviewed on mobile before launch.
+Microsoft Forms docs recommend previewing on desktop and mobile.
+FORMLOVA forms should pass a mobile review before launch too.

 Create a Form from Field Examples in FORMLOVA